vpp-dev/vpp-release-notes/README.md

 @page release_notes_2106 Release notes for VPP 21.06

-More than 703 commits since the previous release, including 324 fixes.
+More than 709 commits since the previous release, including 326 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 21.06 release, generated as on Tue May 11 02:23:34 UTC 2021.
+These are the *DRAFT* release notes for the upcoming VPP 21.06 release, generated as on Wed May 12 02:23:20 UTC 2021.

 HIGHLIGHTS-PLACEHOLDER